bartificer/programming-by-stealth/docs/pbs32.md

 > ### Aside:
 >
-> A quick note for those of you using the CodeRunner editor, if you set the execution language to HTML (the dropdown next to the run button, not the syntax highlighting setting), you can _‘run’_ HTML directly in the CodeRunner console as shown in this screenshot:
+> A quick note for those of you using the CodeRunner editor: if you set the execution language to HTML (the dropdown next to the run button, not the syntax highlighting setting), you can _‘run’_ HTML directly in the CodeRunner console as shown in this screenshot:
 >
 > ![HTML in CodeRunner](../assets/pbs32/Screen-Shot-2017-03-13-at-01.08.24-e1489367406400.png)